StufMuff/SchrodingersObserver/README.md

   More information on how to load specific files and what each file is for is in the settings section.

 ### Menu
-  The menu selection has six options: Save GUI, Save as GUI, load GUI, load replay, open settings, and exit.
+  The menu selection has six options: Save..., Save as..., load GUI, load Replay, open settings, and exit.

 ### Save...
 #### GUI